Jessica-Mendieta/nyc-early-voting/README.md

 #### Other Dates and Information

-**Friday, October 9, 2020**: Mail and In Person Registration Deadline.
+**Friday, October 9, 2020: Mail and In Person Voter Registration Deadline**.
 Applications must be postmarked no later than October 9, 2020 and received by a board of elections no later than October 14, 2020 to be eligible to vote in the General Election.
 You may register at your local board of elections or any state agency participating in the National Voter Registration Act, on any business day throughout the year but, to be eligible to vote in the General Election, your application must be received no later than October 9, 2020.
 If honorably discharged from the US Military or have become a naturalized US Citizen after October 9, 2020, you may register in person at the Board of Elections up until October 24, 2020.

 **Contact the Board of Elections**:
 * Call the BOE: 1-866-Vote-NYC (1-866-868-3692)